pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 The number of relays in Pocket Network (V0) is limited by the amount of block space utilized by Claim Proofs.
 The estimations done [here](https://docs.google.com/document/d/1QcsPfhj636zBazw2jAay8H6gdBKXcIMmohY0o321hhQ/edit) approximated it to be ~3B/day.

 Several solutions were proposed [in this document](https://docs.google.com/document/d/1uBomaVieGAjsyHeqSlwmqOyPOln1CemVlWXZjQXUMRY/edit).
-This proposal outlines an alternate solution: Probabilistic Proofs.
+This proposal outlines an alternate solution: **Probabilistic Proofs**.

 In order for Servicers to be rewarded for their work, a fraction of the Claims submitted on-chain will require a Proof to also be submitted-on chain probabilistically under the random Oracle model.